Hairline Feminization Surgery

-- Cloning and pantone matching: clone membrane created by robotic technology, replicating exact shape, lines and skin tone of patient’s scalp.
+- Cloning and pantone matching: clone membrane created by robotic technology, replicating the exact shape, lines, and skin tone of the patient’s scalp.

 - Hair selection and matching: meticulous selection of high-grade human hair to replicate colour and texture.

-- Implanting: hairs implanted individually into membrane, mirroring original direction of growth.
+- Implanting: the hairs are implanted individually into the membrane, mirroring the original direction of growth.

-- Professionals complete a final styling as the HRS system is fully integrated.
+- Final styling: professionals complete a final styling as the HRS system is fully integrated.